-This is where budgeting and forecasting come in.
+This is where real estate budgeting and forecasting come in.
 Real estate budgeting is a method where you segment up the capital available for business development and operation and allocate it to various activities according to the financial obligations, priority goals, and target lists.
 Budgeting helps businesses ensure that your business achieves the quarterly and yearly targets it has set by using the available resources optimally.

 Budget forecasting, on the other hand, is a process that gives your business its financial view of the near future, based on its performance now.
 Forecasting in budgeting equips your business with the information needed to make sound decisions with respect to spending and resource allocations.

 Knowing where your business financials stand now and where they are headed over the next quarter is a valuable guide to plan activities like acquisitions, new investments, closing deferrals, and accruals, etc.

 Let’s take a look at various expenses that go into real estate budgeting.

 Real estate is a vast industry with expenses as varied as properties and their locations!
 However, there are some standard expenses that are incurred everywhere.
 Let’s see what they are.